 - 3.4.1 Agendas and supporting papers will be sent to members of the Board of Directors at least 3 Clear Days before the meeting, save in emergency.
 Failure to serve such a notice on more than three members of the Board of Directors will invalidate the meeting.
 A notice shall be presumed to have been served one day after posting. - 3.4.2 Before each public meeting of the Board of Directors a public notice of the time and place of the meeting, and the public part of the Agenda, shall be displayed at the Trust's Headquarters and on the Trust's website at least 3 Clear Days before the meeting. - 3.4.3 Before holding a meeting, the Board of Directors will send a copy of the agenda (but not supporting papers) to the Council of Governors.
+The agenda sent to the Governors will include the business to be transacted in any private meeting of the Board of Directors.

+3.5 Setting the Agenda

+- 3.5.1 The Board of Directors may determine that certain matters shall appear on every Agenda for a meeting of the Trust and shall be addressed prior to any other business being conducted.
+(Such matters may be identified within these SOs). - 3.5.2 A Director desiring a matter to be included on an Agenda shall make his request in writing to the Chair at least 14 Clear Days before the meeting, subject to SO3.3.
+The Chair shall include on the Agenda any matter contained in a request received at least 14 Clear Days before the meeting.
+Requests made less than 14 Clear Days before a meeting may be included on the Agenda at the discretion of the Chair.
+The request should state whether the item of business is proposed to be transacted in the presence of the public and should include appropriate supporting information.

+3.6 Petitions
-The agenda sent to the Governors will include the business to be transacted in any private meeting of the Board of Directors. - 3.5 Setting the Agenda - 3.5.1 The Board of Directors may determine that certain matters shall appear on every Agenda for a meeting of the Trust and shall be addressed prior to any other business being conducted.
-(Such matters may be identified within these SOs). - 3.5.2 A Director desiring a matter to be included on an Agenda shall make his request in writing to the Chairman at least 14 Clear Days before the meeting, subject to SO3.3.
-Requests made less than 14 Clear Days before a meeting may be included on the Agenda at the discretion of the Chairman.
-The request should state whether the item of business is proposed to be transacted in the presence of the public and should include appropriate supporting information. - 3.6 Petitions - 3.6.1 Where a petition has been received by the Trust the Chairman shall include the petition as an item for the Agenda of the next Board of Directors meeting. - 3.7 Chairman of Meeting - 3.7.1 At any meeting of the Board of Directors, the Chairman, if present, shall preside.
-If the Chairman is absent from the meeting the Deputy-Chairman, if there is one and he is present, shall preside.
-If the Chairman and Deputy-Chairman are absent such non-Executive Director (who is not also an Officer of the Trust) as the Directors present shall choose shall preside. - 3.7.2 If the Chairman is absent temporarily on the grounds of a declared conflict of interest the Deputy-Chairman, if present, shall preside.
-If the Chairman and Deputy-Chairman are absent, or are disqualified from participating, such non-

-Executive Director (who is not also an Officer of the Trust) as the Directors present shall choose shall preside.
+- 3.6.1 Where a petition has been received by the Trust the Chair shall include the petition as an item for the Agenda of the next Board of Directors meeting. - 3.7 Chair of Meeting - 3.7.1 At any meeting of the Board of Directors, the Chair, if present, shall preside.
+If the Chair is absent from the meeting the Deputy-Chair, if there is one and he or she is present, shall preside.
+If the Chair and Deputy-Chair are absent such non-Executive Director (who is not also an Officer of the Trust) as the Directors present shall choose shall preside. - 3.7.2 If the Chair is absent temporarily on the grounds of a declared conflict of interest the Deputy-Chair, if present, shall preside.
+If the Chair and Deputy-Chair are absent, or are disqualified from participating, such non-Executive Director (who is not also an Officer of the Trust) as the Directors present shall choose shall preside. - 3.8 Chair's Ruling - 3.8.1 Statements of Directors made at meetings of the Board of Directors shall be relevant to the matter under discussion at the material time and the decision of the Chair of the meeting on questions of order, relevancy, regularity and any other matters shall be final.